bionlplab/radtext/docs/getting_started.md

 # Quickstart

-Eager to get started?
-This page gives a good introduction in how to get started with RadText.

-First, make sure that RadText is installed.
+Now that you have properly installed RadText, let's walk you through how to get started with RadText to analyze your radiology reports!

 ## Preparing the dataset